High-Quality Criteria for College and Career Pathways Released for Public Comment

 The quality criteria are organized along a continuum of practice that begins with the baseline requirements to implement college and career pathways in high schools and articulates practices that will deepen the quality and equity in implementation.

-We would like to hear from you!
-We encourage you to download the criteria and complete the survey to share your public comments.
 Consider how this resource can be useful for you in your role and what additional exemplary practices we can highlight.
 For example:

 • As a practitioner, consider how these criteria and resources might inform curriculum development processes and instructional practice.